jayacotton/inettools-z80/README.md

 Also the code it very large, most of the programs are 30 to 45 kb, which is huge on a z80.
 I have not attempted to reduce the foot print of the code yet.

+To build the code you need z88dk installed, you will also need doxygen to produce the documentation files and for the CTC nacent timer code you need macro see https://sourceforge.net/projects/mac32/ and https://sourceforge.net/projects/asm8080/

+If you don't want to mess with the CTC code, just hack out the macro and asm8080 lines in the Makefile.

+A note:  MYGET.COM needs a configureation file on the cp/m disk called MYGET.CFG.
+It has the ip address of the http host you are using for uploading (downloading) ... loading your code onto the cp/m disk.

+To make that work, you need to install an http server on your host machine, and populate the source directory with files to transfer...

+Make commands are:  make clean, make, make install, make documents, make ship